ashish-chopra/tinkle/README.md

 Pre-requisite
 ----------------
+Inside Tinkle, there are two packages: `tinkle/angular` and `tinkle/bootstrap`.
+`angular` package contains the sample app designed in angular session of the training.
+And, `bootstrap` package contains the sample app designed during bootstrap session of the training.

 In order to download and run these sample apps on your local system, you must have following packages installed on your system:

+    1. Git
-    1. Node.js
+    2. Node.js
-    2. Bower         (npm install -g bower)
+    3. Bower         (npm install -g bower)
-    3. serve module  (npm install -g serve)
+    4. serve module  (npm install -g serve)

-Inside Tinkle, there are two packages: `tinkle/angular` and `tinkle/bootstrap`.
-Angular package contains the web application designed in angular session of the training. and Bootstrap package consists of hand-on application designed during bootstrap session of the training.

 How to run?